Dinara Wagner

-Dinara Wagner (née Dordzhieva; (Note: Динара Мергеновна Дорджиева) born 25 May 1999) is a Kalmyk-born German chess player.
+Dinara Wagner (née Dordzhieva; (Note: Динара Мергеновна Дорджиева) born 25 May 1999) is a Russian chess player representing Germany.
 Until 2022, she played for the Chess Federation of Russia.
-Since 2020, she holds the title Woman Grandmaster.
+In 2023 she won the final leg of the Women's Grand Prix as the lowest rated player in the field.
+Since 2020, she holds the title Woman Grandmaster (WGM), since 2023 she holds the title of International Master.

 Biography

 Wagner is from Elista, the capital of the Republic of Kalmykia.
 During her childhood, she won the Russian Junior Chess Championships for girls five times.
-Since 2014, she holds the title Woman International Master and in 2016 she came in third at the World Girls Junior Championship.
+Since 2014, she holds the title Woman International Master and in 2016 she came in third at the World Girls Junior Championship where WGM Dinara Saduakassova and WIM P. V. Nandhidhaa won the first and second positions respectively.
 She was the best female player at the 2019 European Rapid Chess Championships, and the following year she achieved the title Woman Grandmaster.

 At the Higher School of Economics in Moscow, Wagner studied the world economy, graduating in 2020 with a bachelor's degree.
-She then moved to Heidelberg and started a master's degree in economics at the Ruprecht-Karls University.
+She then moved to Heidelberg and started a master's degree in economics at Ruprecht-Karls University.
 In 2022, she married fellow chess player Dennis Wagner.